-In February 2015, we initiated the Phase 2 randomized SHERLOC clinical trial of MM-121 in patients with heregulin positive non-small cell lung cancer
+In February 2015, we initiated the Phase 2 randomized SHERLOC clinical trial of MM-121 in patients with heregulin positive non-small cell lung cancer, and we anticipate top-line results in the second half of 2018.

-Additionally, in 2017, we plan to initiate the Phase 2 randomized SHERBOC clinical trial of MM-121 in heregulin positive, hormone receptor positive, ErbB2 (HER2) negative, metastatic breast cancer.
+Additionally, we have initiated trial sites for the Phase 2 randomized SHERBOC clinical trial of MM-121 in patients with heregulin positive, hormone receptor positive, ErbB2 (HER2) negative, metastatic breast cancer, and expect to dose the first patient in the SHERBOC clinical trial in the fourth quarter of 2017.